 Namespace The object extension namespace.

 Vendor The object extension vendor.

 Important The combination of Namespace and Vendor must be unique among all extension services and object extensions registered in the system.
-If a service tries to register an object extension that specifies a Namespace and Vendor that are already registered with this vCloud Director installation, registration fails.
+If a service tries to register an object extension that specifies a vCloud Director installation, registration fails.
 Vendor and namespace names that follow the naming convention used for Java packages are more likely to be unique.
-Selectors Zero or more Selector elements that specify the extension points in which the extension has an interest.
-If you register an object extension with no Selectors, the system assumes that the extension is interested in all extension points.
-Exchange The AMQP exchange name that vCloud Director must use when routing messages to the extension.
-The extension must create the specified exchange on the AMQP service that vCloud Director uses.
-The exchange type must be direct.
-Exchange names must be globally unique.